 Burosumab is an anti–FGF-23 monoclonal antibody that has become the treatment of choice for X-linked hypophosphatemia (XLH) and has replaced the conventional therapy described above (1 Treatment reference Hypophosphatemic rickets is a genetic disorder characterized by hypophosphatemia, defective intestinal absorption of calcium, and rickets or osteomalacia unresponsive to vitamin D. It is usually... read more ).
 Dosing in children < 10 kg is started at 1 mg/kg (rounded to nearest 1 mg) subcutaneously every 2 weeks.
 For children 6 months to < 18 years and > 10 kg, starting dose is 0.8 mg/kg (rounded to the nearest 10 mg) subcutaneously every 2 weeks.
 For adults ≥ 18 years, starting dose is 1 mg/kg (rounded to the nearest 10 mg) subcutaneously every 4 weeks.
 The dose may be titrated upwards according to the manufacturer’s instructions to a maximum of 2 mg/kg or 90 mg as needed to normalize serum phosphate.

 Iron deficiency Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
 Heme iron is contained mainly in animal products.
 It is absorbed much better than nonheme iron (eg, in plants... read more upregulates expression of bone FGF-23 and can exacerbate conditions with high FGF-23 levels/impaired FGF cleavage.
-Therefore, repletion of iron Treatment Iron deficiency is the most common cause of anemia and usually results from blood loss; malabsorption, such as with celiac disease, is a much less common cause.
+Therefore, repletion of iron Treatment Iron deficiency is the most common cause of anemia and usually results from blood loss; malabsorption, such as occurs in celiac disease, is a much less common cause.
 Symptoms are usually nonspecific... read more is essential for patients with iron deficiency in the setting of high FGF-23 hypophosphatemic conditions.

 Adults with oncogenic rickets may dramatically improve once the mesenchymal tumor that causes the disorder is removed.
 Otherwise, oncogenic rickets is treated with calcitriol 5 to 10 ng/kg orally 2 times a day and elemental phosphorus 250 mg to 1 g orally 3 or 4 times a day.